CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The duration of a person’s membership shall be until the club’s next Annual General Meeting after they have become a member, or until the end of Week One in Term One of the University year after they have become a member, whichever is the latter.
 #.
 Members of the Club must hold a valid NSW Working With Childrens Check;
 #.
 The club shall comply with Anti-Discrimination legislation in all of its activities and procedures, including the granting of club membership.
 #.
-Notwithstanding clause 8, a member of a club Executive may have their position declared vacant according to the procedures set out in clause 3.1.7.
+Notwithstanding clause 8, a member of a club Executive may have their position declared vacant according to the procedures set out in Section 3.1 clause 7.
 #.
 Notwithstanding clause 8, a member or associate member of a club may have their membership terminated after the following procedure is followed:

    #.
 A motion is carried by the Executive, or the Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;